Labannya22/COIT20265/README.md

 | 6.0 Explainability and severity | Mst Sinha Naznin | Fixture available |
 | 7.0 Virtual network and traffic | Arjita Saha | Draft feature map available |

-Data engineering is running roughly three weeks ahead of the work distribution schedule.
-The processed sample due to the model lead in the 10–14 August week is available now.

 ## Quick start